vincentktieu101/TheShoppies/README.md

 I had a lot of fun making the project, the tech stack is as listed here:

-React CRA, Firebase, OMDb APIs, Google OAuth, Material-UI to get movies
+React CRA, Firebase, OMDb API to get movies, Google OAuth, Material-UI